Healthdirect Free Australian health advice you can count on.

 How can I treat a threadworm infection?

-It is best if your child showers on the night they take the medicine and again the next morning, to remove eggs laid during the night.
+It's best if you shower the night you take threadworm medicine and again the next morning.
+This removes any eggs laid during the night.

 How can I prevent threadworm infection?

-• Encourage your child not to bite their nails or suck their thumb.
+• not to bite their nails or suck their thumb

-• Discourage your child from eating food that has fallen on the floor.
+• not to eat food that has been on the floor

 Learn more here about the development and quality assurance of healthdirect content.